-\Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.
+^{}Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.

-Services that are covered for you What you must pay when you get these services to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
-You pay your plan costsharing amount for these services.
-For drugs that may be covered by our plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition, you pay cost-sharing.
+Services that are covered for you What you must pay when you get these services in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization). • If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay our plan cost-sharing amount for innetwork services. • If you obtain the covered services from an out-of- network provider, you pay the cost-sharing under Fee-for-Service Medicare (Original Medicare).
+For services that are covered by our plan but are not covered by Medicare Part A or B: We will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost-sharing amount for these services.
+For drugs that may be covered by our plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost-sharing.
 If they are related to your terminal hospice condition, then you pay Original Medicare cost-sharing.
 Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4, "What if you're in Medicare-certified hospice."
-Note : If you need nonhospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 We cover hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-You pay the following per primary care visit, depending upon the plan in which you are enrolled: \$10 for High MD, High VA, Value Balt, or Value MD plan members. \$5 for High DC, Standard DC, Standard MD, Value DC, or Value VA plan members. \$0 for Standard VA plan members.
-You pay the following per specialty care visit, depending upon the plan in which you are enrolled: \$40 for Standard DC or all Value plan members. \$35 for High MD, High VA, Standard MD, or Standard VA plan members. \$30 for High DC plan members.
+You pay the following per visit, depending upon the type of visit: • \$10 per primary care visit. • \$45 per specialty care visit.
+Immunizations Covered Medicare Part B services include: There is no coinsurance, copayment, or deductible for the pneumonia, flu/influenza, Hepatitis Pneumonia vaccines. • Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with B, and COVID-19 vaccines.

-\Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.
+^{}Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.